Balochistan Govt For Promoting Young Players Under CMs Youth Talent Programme - UrduPoint

-Under the initiative, the young players would be selected for the national games, an official told APP on Tuesday.
+Under the initiative, the young players would be selected for the national games, an official told APP.

 The government would also organize an international event in near future to provide an opportunity to Baloch youth for exhibiting their abilities at the international level, he added.